wiloon/blog/content/post/archive-1/2013-05-15-asp-net-session-2.md

 if (resourceCount <= 0) {

-throw new IllegalArgumentException("resourceCount must be larger than zero.&#8221;);
+throw new IllegalArgumentException("resourceCount must be larger than zero.");

 }